compusciencing/compusciencing.github.io/_posts/2019-12-03-proposal-cs-teaching-methods-experiment.md

 # Overview

 Pedagogy for Computer Science is still a young area of research where many contributions can be made.
-I would like to conduct research on a multi-sectioned Missouri State Univeristy Department of Computer Science course in the Fall 2020 semester.
-I will use this proposed Spring 2020 CSC696 course to develop a hypothesis and build an expirment for the Fall 2020 semester.
+I would like to conduct research on a multi-sectioned Missouri State University Department of Computer Science course in the Fall 2020 semester.
+I will use this proposed Spring 2020 CSC696 course to develop a hypothesis and build an experiment for the Fall 2020 semester.

 ## Project Milestones